-The premise of both apps is to swipe right and left on people you do and don’t like.
+The premise of both Bumble and Tinder is to swipe right and left on people you do and don’t like.
 Right for yes, I like this person and left for no, I’m going to pass.
-Once a match is made, you’ll can strike up a conversation.
-The difference between Tinder and Bumble is that Bumble requires women to make the first move and message first.
-Whereas Tinder allows either party to initiate conversation.
+Once a match is made, you can strike up a conversation.
+The difference between Tinder and Bumble is that Bumble requires women to make the first move and message first, whereas Tinder allows either party to initiate conversation.

 Women: More control but more work.

 Men: More women, less work, but (you guessed it) less control.